enetheodore/craftconnect-bk/README.md

-# React + Vite Backend
+# Craft-Connect -Backend

 This template provides a minimal setup to support your React + Vite frontend with a robust backend.

 📋 Table of Contents

   1. 🤖 Introduction
   2. ⚙️ Tech Stack
   3. 🚀 Getting Started

 ---